 Probably the best advice I can offer is to book in advance if possible, it can save you tons of money!

-For fabulous discounts on fast trains, tickets can be purchased up to six months in advance.
+Purchase tickets up to six months in advance for deep discounts.
 The closer to your departure date, the higher the price.
 And FYI, the same is true for train travel in most countries in Europe!
 So plan ahead.

-Regional train tickets can be purchased at the station, using the DB navigator app, or online to avoid the long lines at ticket counters and machines.
+Purchase regional train tickets at the station, using the DB navigator app, or online to avoid the long lines at ticket counters and machines.

 Where to Buy Tickets